 VEMP: Similar to SCD, persons with LVAS-EVA may have VEMPs in spite of conductive hearing loss (Zhou, 2010).

-Radiology: LVAS is defined on the CT scan as a diameter greater to or equal to 1.5 mm measured midway between the operculum and the common crus.
+Radiology: LVAS is defined on the temporal bone CT scan as a diameter greater to or equal to 1.5 mm measured midway between the operculum and the common crus.
+The operculum is the opening of the VA.Vijayasekaran et al (2007) reported that the 95th percentile for VA midpoint width was 0.9mm.
 According to Murray et al (2000), coronal CT scan is the best view for evaluating it in children.

 Conservative management, including avoidance of head trauma and contact sports, has been the mainstay of treatment.
-Surgery to close the enlarged structure frequently results in significant hearing loss (Welling et al, 1999).
+However, as mentioned above, this advice may be baseless.

 Surgery to close the enlarged structure is feasible, but it frequently results in significant hearing loss (Welling et al, 1999).
 This would go along with the hypothesis that hearing loss is caused by the mutation itself, rather than the enlarged opening. (as suggested by Alemi and Chan, 2015).